-Big companies that provide cloud services, such as AWS, Microsoft and Google, treat security, data encryption and online fraud very seriously and hire the world’s best computer scientists to work on it.
+Big companies that provide cloud services, such as AWS, Microsoft and Google, treat security, data encryption and online fraud very seriously.
+They hire the world’s best computer scientists to work on it.

 People Love the Cloud – But Is It Secure?

-According to a recent study conducted by RightScale, among almost 1,000 respondents – ranging from technical executives to managers and practitioners across many industries – 96% of organizations now use the Cloud.
+According to a recent study conducted by RightScale, 96% of organizations now use the Cloud.
+This data comes from almost 1,000 respondents, ranging from technical executives to managers and practitioners across many industries.

 Cloud business is becoming increasingly significant, with companies such as Google announcing the acquisition of Velostrata, which helps companies migrate from on-premises data centers to the Cloud.